zixiz/url-shortener-nx/README.md

 # URL Shorty - Full-Stack URL Shortener

 URL Shorty is a comprehensive application designed to shorten long URLs into manageable, unique aliases.
 It features user authentication, URL management, click tracking via RabbitMQ and PostgreSQL, and a responsive React frontend.
-The entire application is containerized with Docker for easy setup and deployment.
+The entire application is containerized with Docker for easy setup, This project is deployed to [https://prm.co.il/](https://prm.co.il/) using Docker, Docker Compose, Traefik as a reverse proxy, and Let's Encrypt for SSL certificates.

 ---